Drakkar-Software/OctoBot-Tentacles-Template/README.md

 python start.py -p install forum_evaluator john_smith_macd_evaluator advanced_twitter_evaluator
 ```

-Do no hesitate to propose your new modules to the CryptoBot comunity !
+**Do not hesitate to propose your new modules to the CryptoBot comunity !**